DJRumble/dead_celebs/README.md

 The primary data source for this project is the website: http://fiftiesweb.com/dead/dead-people-2006/

-I leave the deffinition of what makes a person a celeberity to this website.
+I leave the deffinition of what makes a person a Celebrity to this website.

 Data will be nee to be extracted from the websites HTML.
 This will allow for the following features: